-5. Indigenous Knowledge & Research Centre

-The IKRC is a home away from home for Indigenous students, hosting sharing circles, ceremonies, and a speaker series.
+Also known as the Indigenous Knowledge and Research Centre, or IKRC, kihêwak kâpimihâcik is the location of Indigenous Student Services and a home away from home for Indigenous students, hosting sharing circles, ceremonies, and a speaker series.
 Students are encouraged to connect with their peers, smudge, and talk with an Elder in this space.
 The IKRC also connects Indigenous and non-Indigenous students with social and scientific research opportunities, allowing them to engage in research collaborations with key industry and community partners.